25 Maxims for Establishing Healthy Boundaries

 2. To keep us from going into the space of others and abusing them

-3. Boundaries define us- giving each of us a way to embody our sense of "who we are"
+3. Boundaries define our identity- giving each of us a way to embody our sense of "who we are"

 4. To protect us from internalizing the feelings, actions, or words of others for what we are not responsible for